 The Clayco Foundation is a tax exempt 501(c)(3) entity that supports multiple charitable organizations in the communities where Clayco, Inc. is actively engaged in business.

-Although The Clayco Foundation supports numerous charitable organizations, all of the donations raised through Illumination 2017 will directly fund research for Retinal Vasculopathy with Cerebral Leukodystrophy (RVCL); a very rare, genetic condition that affects the central nervous system.
+Although The Clayco Foundation supports numerous charitable organizations, all of the donations raised through Illumination directly fund research for Retinal Vasculopathy with Cerebral Leukodystrophy (RVCL); a very rare, genetic condition that affects the central nervous system.

 The John Atkinson Research Lab at Washington University is: